09 889 6557

 In this Guide

-Fibre to the Curb is the newest technology being used as part of Australia’s National Broadband Network.
+Fibre to the Curb is the newest technology being used as part of New Zealand’s National Broadband Network.
 And it also happens to be one of the most exciting.

 Almost 1.5 million homes and businesses will rely on NBN FTTC technology, with the first connections having gone live at the end of March.